-species draws its heritage from generations of hard-fought survival in the toy chests of six-year-old boys.
+species draws its heritage from generations of hard-fought survival in the toy chests of six-year-old children.
 Whether knights, spacemen, construction workers, or chefs, their souls thrill with the racial memory of a time when a toy's highest calling was to do joyous and bloody battle with all challengers.
 In the primordial toybox, it doesn't matter if one toy is a fire truck and the other is a teddy bear, or if two toys are built to incompatible scales or originate from unrelated eras.
 It doesn't even matter whether they have anything all toys, minifigs exist for the sole purpose of getting themselves